Healthy Pickle Recipes

 Pickled Garlic Cloves

 Pickled garlic?
 You bet!
 This simple pickled garlic clove recipe is made by adding whole peeled garlic cloves to a flavorful brine.
-Use almost any type of clear vinegar--white, red or cider vinegar.
-Serve as part of an antipasti spread or chop and add to pasta salad, vinaigrettes or stir-fries.
-Use the freshest garlic you can find to make the best pickles.
+Use almost any type of clear vinegar—white, red or cider vinegar.

 Pickled Eggs